Codex Tischendorfianus II: Description

 The codex contains a small part of the Second Epistle to the Corinthians 1:20-2:12 on 2 parchment leaves (28 cm by 23 cm).
 The text is written in two columns per page, 18 lines per page, in a large uncial letters.
 It is elegantly written, without breathings and accents.
 It uses diaeresis (Ϊ and Ϋ).

 This manuscript was a part of the same codex to which Uncial 0285 belonged.

 The Greek text of this codex was influenced by the Alexandrian text-type with some alien readings.
 Aland placed it in Category II.

 In 2 Corinthians 2:2 it contains reading και τις εστιν (as א2 D F G Ψ) for και τις (as א* A B C 81).

 History

 Biblical scholar Constantin von Tischendorf brought this codex from the East to Petersburg in 1859.
 Tischendorf briefly described it in Notitia editionis codicis Bibliorum Sinaitici (Leipzig, 1860).
 It was examined by Eduard de Muralt, by Kurt Treu and by Pasquale Orsini.

 Currently it is dated by the INTF to the 6th century.

-The codex is now is located at the Russian National Library (Gr.
+The codex is now located at the Russian National Library (Gr.
 9) in Saint Petersburg.